Vahsir7/Vahsir7/README.md

 I am dedicated to perfecting and sharpening my skills in machine learning and continuously enhancing my computer science journey.

+## Coding Journey 💻
+My passion for coding started with Java, which I initially learned in my higher secondary school.
+Since then, I have expanded my expertise to Python, a language I further honed during my studies at the Indian Institute of Technology, Madras.
+I am also proficient in C++, which I learned at Narula Institute of Technology.

+I am a quick learner and constantly strive to learn new concepts and technologies.
+This continuous learning approach helps me stay updated with the latest trends and advancements in the field of computer science.

+### Web Development 🌐
+I have experience creating web applications using frameworks such as Flask and Django.
+These frameworks have allowed me to build dynamic and scalable web applications, enhancing my understanding of web technologies and backend development.
+Currently i am working a web application to demonstrate the CRUD applications using flask framework.
+Link to project : <a href="https://github.com/Vahsir7/Confluence">Confluence (Flask Project)</a>

+## Data Science and Machine Learning 📊🤖
+My interest in data science and machine learning began during my coursework at IIT Madras.
+The concept of using mathematics to predict outcomes based on previous data fascinated me.
+The excellent teaching at IIT Madras played a significant role in nurturing this interest.

+I have also gained insights from Microsoft Azure AI fundamentals courses, further enhancing my understanding of AI and machine learning.
+Currently, I am learning to use scikit-learn and actively participating in Kaggle competitions to apply my knowledge and improve my skills.

+I have also leant basic knowdlege about Exploratory Data Analysis and usage of python libraries for Machine learning as a project intern at Globsyn Technologies, West Bengal.
+Link to the project <a href="https://github.com/Vahsir7/EDA/tree/main/mobile_sales">Mobile sales prediction</a>

 ## Game Development 🎮

 I've embarked on the journey of game development as a hobby, driven by my passion for playing video games and the desire to bring my imaginative ideas to life.
 As I delved into this realm, I realized the immense technical knowledge and problem-solving skills it demands.